 When everyone, including me, had settled down, the Wise Bird came close to me and gestured for me to follow into a corner of the garden.
 In case I had missed the point, he explained to me (in broken English) that if I had taken the time to ask the birds and trees and fish and water if they were free agents they would have responded emphatically,"f course, we are!"

 Then, speaking for himself, he said, "Many of us are birds, for heaven's sake.
 We don't have to stay here if we don't want to!"

 Click here to view a complete list of entries on the American Realities blog...

 (You know you want to!)

-If you enjoyed this article you may enjoy these other articles about Americans and Mother Nature:
+If you enjoyed this article you may enjoy these other articles about Parks and Mother Nature:

 • Henry David Thoreau and the Felling of a "Noble Pine"

 • On the Road with History 498: "The History of the American National Parks"